-President, Cargill Ocean Tankers
+Jan Dieleman President, Cargill Ocean Transportation

 The past 24-months have seen sociological trends increasingly taking centre-stage in influencing the way policy makers, investors and businesses view global trade and finance.
 COVID-19 highlighted the critical nature of the shipping industry and the challenges facing the people that keep the industry moving, whilst also providing opportunity to drive innovation and change.

 The panel will explore how the developments of the past 24-months have impacted people, trade, finance and innovation; and will consider how the wider sociological challenges facing our global community can determine the shape of growth and recovery in the markets ahead.